Healthcare finance insights

 Your accountant sees bank deposits.
 Do they see your billing data?

-In 9 out of 10 clinics we review, the accountant has never seen the billing data.
+At most outpatient clinics we review, the accountant has never seen the billing data.
 They reconcile bank deposits.
 That is like reading half the story.

 Insurance reimbursement keeps dropping.
 What smart clinics do about it.